-The year was 1985.
-A group of Barcelona parents, passionate about education, had come to realize that the school they wanted for their children did not yet exist, and so they put their thoughts together and the idea of founding a new school began to take shape.
+BFIS’s history started in 1985.
+A group of parents from different nationalities living in Barcelona, who were passionate about education, had come to realize that the school they wanted for their children did not yet exist, so they put their thoughts together and the idea of founding a new school began to take shape.

-Having given great thought to their school’s name, they agreed on Benjamin Franklin, recognizing his enormous contributions to American education, his innovative ideas and inventions.
+Having given great thought to their school’s name, they agreed on Benjamin Franklin International School, recognizing Benjamin Franklin‘s enormous contributions to American education, his innovative ideas, and inventions.
 Franklin was a man ahead of his time and considered by many to be “the wisest American”.
-He was a great statesman, diplomat, writer, philosopher, publicist, the first US ambassador to France and one of the most loved civil servants in the United States history.
+He was a great statesman, diplomat, writer, philosopher, publicist, the first US ambassador to France, and one of the most loved civil servants in United States history.
 His was a legacy of prudence, common sense, and honesty – qualities everyone sought for the BFIS community.

-BFIS opened its doors in September 1986 with 120 students and 23 teachers.
+Benjamin Franklin International School opened its doors in Barcelona in September 1986 with 120 students and 23 teachers.

 BFIS and George Orwell